gleber/dotfiles/README.md

 * either Ubuntu or NixOs
 * Posix-compatible shell
-* installed git, zsh and curl
+* installed zsh and curl

 ## Included configs and apps